bmbmbmbmbmbm/ping-gallery/README.md

 - Adapt codebase to work with a deployment platform e.g., AWS, Azure, etc.
 - Increase the amount of logs to help debugging.
 - Adding frontend error handling would be useful e.g., an errors page, not found page, etc.
-- API documentation e.g, JavaDoc.
+- API documentation that integrates with an IDE would be helpful.
 - Comments explaining thought processes for implementation would be helpful.
 - Improve frontend styling.